|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 In Brazil, where there is abundant sunlight, ethanol based liquid biofuels are produced using exclusively solar energy.
 However, in Canada, where there is much less sunlight, the first step (carbon capture from the atmosphere to form carbohydrates) requires almost all of the available solar energy.
 Implementation of the other liquid hydrocarbon production steps requires nuclear energy.

 One of the problems with the Canadian climate is low heating system load factor.
 For example, in Toronto heating plant has to be sized to meet heating requirements at a sustained outside air temperature of -28 degrees C. However, this heating load is only actually experienced for a few days a year.
 In most years the January-February average outside air temperature is typically -2 degrees C. Hence for most of the winter more than half of the heating plant peak capacity is not required.
 An advantage of energy dense hydrocarbon fuels is that they store well, are relatively safe to handle and lend themselves to meeting the peak winter heating load.

 Any successful long term energy plan in Canada will almost certainly involve low load factor use of stored hydrogen for meeting the peak winter space heating load.
-Subject to suitable interruptible electricity rates hydrogen can be produced during the spring, summer and autumn using otherwise constrained wind and nuclear energy and stored for subsequent winter use.
+Subject to suitable interruptible electricity rates hydrogen can be produced during the spring, summer and autumn using otherwise constrained interruptible electricity and stored for subsequent winter use.
 The available hydrogen storage methods include compressed H2 gas storage in underground salt caverns, chemical compounding H2 gas with liquid toluene (C7H8) to form liquid methyl cyclohexane (C7H14):

 (3 H2 + C7H8 = C7H14)